Big Spring Park

 Natural Features

-Big Spring Park is built around its namesake "Big Spring," which served as the original water source for the city's founding in 1805.
-The spring produces between 7 to 20 million gallons of fresh water daily, making it the largest limestone spring in North Alabama.
+Located in downtown Huntsville, Big Spring Park gets its name from the "Big Spring" that once quenched the thirst of the city's first settlers back in 1805.
+This isn't just any spring - it pumps out a whopping 7 to 20 million gallons of crystal-clear water daily, making it the champion of limestone springs in North Alabama.

 Landscape and Design